 - Applying an official disciplinary warning to the student record (which may result in further penalties for additional occurrences)

 - Assigning a failing grade for the assignment(s)

 - Assigning a failing grade for the course

 - Removing a student from class

 - Stipulating suspension for 15-weeks

 - Stipulating expulsion for two years

-- Revoking academic credit or degree
+- · Revoking academic credit or degree

-The recommendation for academic suspension, academic expulsion, and the revocation of academic credit or degree must be reviewed by the Director of Academic Compliance.
-Upon conclusion of a required separation period, students who are suspended or expelled from the University for a code of conduct violation may apply for reinstatement by submitting a formal appeal through a Student Services Counselor; however, readmittance is not guaranteed.
+Due to the complexity of student records, Code of Conduct recommendation for academic suspension, academic expulsion, and the revocation of academic credit or degree must be reviewed by a Provost, or designee.
+Upon conclusion of a required separation period, students who are suspended or expelled from the University for a code of conduct violation may apply for reinstatement by submitting a formal appeal through a Student Services Counselor; however, re-admittance is not guaranteed.

-The preceding sections notwithstanding, the University President, Provost, Registrar, or their designee, have the authority and sole Fall 2024 University Policy Handbook discretion to carry out an immediate administrative action on behalf of the University, up through and including expulsion, when a student's continued enrollment constitutes a significant risk to members of the University community, or to the orderly functioning of the University.
+The preceding sections notwithstanding, the University President, Provost, Registrar, or their designee, have the authority and sole discretion to carry out an immediate administrative action on behalf of the University, up through and including expulsion, when a student's continued enrollment constitutes a significant risk to members of the University community, or to the orderly functioning of the University.
 Removals from the University under this provision are not subject to appeal.